 OSPInsight’s Taper Report gives a plethora of information about each individual fiber.

 By having universal access to network data, SECOM technicians are empowered to troubleshoot network issues quickly or make other substantial changes without disrupting current subscribers.
 For example, they can perform midnight cuts with complete confidence that no incorrect fibers will be affected.
-Additionally, Rich can see where SECOM has capacity and plan out splices in advance before making any changes in the field.
+Additionally, Rich can see where SECOM has the capacity and plan out splices in advance before making any changes in the field.

 “We can tell you everything you wanted to know about that fiber, everything it touched, every pole, every manhole, every splice case...”

 Even in the fiber network management space, knowledge is everything.
-By being able to store, record, and access data from anywhere at anytime, SECOM is able to provide the highest quality services to its clients and end users.
+By being able to store, record, and access data from anywhere at any time, SECOM is able to provide the highest quality services to its clients and end users.

 As an Outside Plant Engineer, Rich relies heavily on OSPInsight to maintain all network data and empower SECOM’s field technicians with the information they need to support the company’s fiber customers.

-Reliable & Secure Documentation
+Reliable & secure documentation

 With OSPInsight, SECOM has a reliable and secure platform in which to store network data and disseminate knowledge across the organization.

-OSPInsight makes recordkeeping easy, which empowers operators to update network information in real time and support field technicians as needed.
+OSPInsight makes recordkeeping easy, which empowers operators to update network information in real-time and support field technicians as needed.